The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Goals:

 1. Org. moment.
-Knowledge update.
+Updating knowledge.

 Teacher.
-Guys, in the last lesson you got acquainted with the natural forest zone.
+Guys, in the last lesson you got acquainted with the natural forest area.
 And in order for you to be able to determine what our lesson will be about today, I suggest listening to poems performed by our students:

-The forest fills the basket with mushrooms
+The forest fills a basket with mushrooms

 And in reserve